simonduquaine/exercice-markdown/markdown_synthaxe.md

 A paragraph is simply one or more consecutive lines of text, separated by one or more blank lines.
 (A blank line is any line that looks like a blank line — a line containing nothing but spaces or tabs is considered blank.)
 Normal paragraphs should not be indented with spaces or tabs.

 The implication of the “one or more consecutive lines of text” rule is that Markdown supports “hard-wrapped” text paragraphs.
-This differs significantly from most other text-to-HTML formatters (including Movable Type’s “Convert Line Breaks” option) which translate every line break character in a paragraph into a <\br> tag.
+This differs significantly from most other text-to-HTML formatters (including Movable Type’s “Convert Line Breaks” option) which translate every line break character in a paragraph into a `<br />` tag.

-When you do want to insert a <\br> break tag using Markdown, you end a line with two or more spaces, then type return.
+When you do want to insert a `<br />` break tag using Markdown, you end a line with two or more spaces, then type return.

 ### **1.2 Headers**